 9: Success Indicators and Trust Marks

 If you have won any awards or recognition… put them on the page.
-If you are a member of particular organisations put it on the home page, if you have well-known, reputable customers put their logos on your homepage.
+If you are a member of particular organisations, put it on the home page.
+If you have well-known, reputable customers, put their logos on your homepage.

 10: Clear Paths or Directional Cues to Action

 As well as having an excellent design, your website should have a flow to it that allows people’s eyes to flow from the central message to the call to action to the other elements of the page.
-If this part easy to follow and that the waypoints on the page are clear, it makes it easier for people to absorb your information and will increase your conversions.
+If this part is easy to follow and the waypoints on the page are clear, it makes it easier for people to absorb your information and increase your conversions.

 11. Prominent Phone Number

-It’s likely that call us will be a primary call to action.
+It’s likely that “call us” will be a primary call to action.
 Your phone number should be prominent.
 If it is the primary call to action, it should be dominant on the page.
-We prefer to put it on the top right-hand side of the header so that it’s on every page of the site but there is no harm in repeating it in sentences where required.
+We prefer to put it on the top right-hand side of the header so that it’s on every page of the site, but there is no harm in repeating it in sentences where required.

 12: A Content Offer